Mom’s Chicken Char Siu is One of My Childhood Faves

 What is Char Siu?

-Char siu translates to “fork roasted,” a nod to the fact that the BBQ meat is traditionally skewered on long forks & roasted over an open fire.
+Char siu translates to “fork roasted,” a nod to the fact that the BBQ meat is traditionally skewered on long forks and roasted over an open fire.
 Pork shoulder or pork butt is often used to make it because it’s a hearty cut that stands up to roasting very well.
 As the meat roasts, it’s basted with even more char siu sauce – its sugars caramelize in the high heat, giving the juicy meat its iconic glazed finish.

-A quick note! ⇢ Char siu is most easily recognized by its vibrant red color & shiny glaze.
+A quick note! ⇢ Char siu is most easily recognized by its vibrant red color and shiny glaze.
 Traditional recipes use red bean curd or ground red yeast powder in the marinade to give the meat a natural red hue.
 Red food coloring is a quick shortcut for homemade char siu (this recipe included).
 You can skip the red coloring if you prefer – the char siu chicken will still taste amazing!

 Start By Making Mom’s Easy Char Siu Marinade

 Mom’s signature char siu sauce could not be easier to make.
-With just 4 key ingredients – all of which are probably already in your kitchen – it’s key to creating char siu chicken’s sticky-sweet flavor & texture.
+With just 4 key ingredients – all of which are probably already in your kitchen – it’s key to creating char siu chicken’s sticky-sweet flavor and texture.
 Plus, prep is super streamlined since the sauce plays double duty in this recipe – you use most of it to marinate the chicken, while some is reserved for basting as it roasts.

 Note: Full ingredients list & measurements provided in the Recipe Card, below.